NrgXnat/docker-images/slicer/slicer-notes.md

           <std::vector<std::string>>  (accepted multiple times)
          Required: input moving image

-       --,  --ignore_rest
-         Ignores the rest of the labeled arguments following this flag.

-       --version
-         Displays version information and exits.

-       -h,  --help
-         Displays usage information and exits.

        Description: This program finds a deformation field to warp a moving image onto a fixed image.
 The images must be of the same signal kind, and contain an image of the same kind of object.
 This program uses the Thirion Demons warp software in ITK, the Insight Toolkit.
 Additional information is available at:
        http://www.nitrc.org/projects/brainsdemonwarp.